 - 1. Microphone (placed on the lower part of the motherboard) be careful of the rubber seal of the microphone when changing the name tags, as the improper assembly may affect the acoustics. - 2.
-Connection expansion buttons modules and keyboard - 3.
+Peripheral Component Interconnect (PCI) connector to connect more buttons/keyboard. - 3.
 Connection point for a PC USB cable (as per NUDV). - 4.
 LED indicator (placed on the lower part of the motherboard) - 5.
 Speaker at the lower part of the motherboard - 6.
-12V AC/DC power supply for: - relay controls - motherboard heating - name tag back lighting - internal power supply (DIP 3 a 4) and - power supply for exit button circuit. - Relays are galvanically isolated, load is max.
+12V AC/DC power supply for: - relay controls; - motherboard heating; - name tag back lighting; - internal power supply (DIP 3 a 4); and - power supply for exit button circuit. - 7.
+Relays are galvanically isolated, load is max.
 48V, max.
+1,5A version (C) has 2-relays version (LC) has 1-relay

-1,5A on switch 1 is available relay function code (COSW CodeSwitch) (see page 27) - 8.
-Exit button works in current loop circuit, length of connected conductors can be as long as 500m.
+- 8. Exit button version (C).
+Works in current loop circuit, length of connected conductors can be as long as 500m.
 To work there must be a 12V power supply connected to the terminal (6). - 9.
 Analogue telephone line (the polarity is not important). - 10.
-Earth connection for an earth against static electricity protecting the electronics of the door entry system and telephone system.

-11. DIP switch:

-1 = Service - for use when the password is forgotten.
-Incoming call then enters straight into programming where you can set new password (don't forget to switch it off again!) and
+Earth connection for an earth against static electricity protecting the electronics of the door entry system and telephone system. - 11.
+DIP switch for both versions (LC and C): - 1 = Service for use when the password is forgotten.
+Incoming call then enters straight into programming where you can set new password (don't forget to switch it off again!); and - 2 = Heating starts integral heating to stop condensation during changeable temperatures.

-- 2 = Heating starts integral heating to stop condensation during changeable temperatures. - 3 = Integral power supply - 4 = Integral power supply always switches 3 and 4 at the same time.
+- 12. DIP switch in full version (C): - 3 = Integral power supply; - 4 = Integral power supply always switches 3 and 4 at the same time.
 Power supply is used from terminal 12V (6) and is used for 2 reasons: - use of regime 7 or 8 constant connection or disconnection of a relay is possible only with integral power supply.
 Don't forget to also set parameter 64. - connection of the door entry system to the phone line switchboard that has problem with power supply after switching on (Siemens).
-This regime fully replaces the use of internal box Best Box and - 5 = Name tag back lighting (switches on/off LED name tag back lighting next to the button) - 12.
-Connects an optional module RTC to extend auto day / night
+This regime fully replaces the use of internal box Best Box; and - 5 = Name tag back lighting (switches on/off LED name tag back lighting next to the button).